M-WEBKEY web page keyer

 Protocols supported on network interfaces: SMPTE ST 2022-6, SMPTE ST 2022-7, SMPTE ST 2110-20 (uncompressed video), SMPTE ST 2110-10 (system architecture and synchronisation), SMPTE ST 2110-21 (traffic shaping), IGMPv3, ARP, ICMP ping, IPv4, IEEE802.1q, VLAN, IEEE802.3-2012 (10G Ethernet), LLDP

-Packing options of the ST 2110 output are selectable per flow between BPM and GPM (Block Packing Mode or General Packing Mode)
+Packing options of the ST 2110-20 video flow are selectable per IP output between BPM and GPM (Block Packing Mode or General Packing Mode)

-Packet shaping and distribution (compulsory in ST 2110 and optional in ST 2022) is selectable per flow between TPNL and TPN (narrow linear or narrow gapped packet distribution).
+Packet shaping and distribution of the video flow (compulsory in ST 2110 and optional in ST 2022) is selectable per IP output between TPNL and TPN (narrow linear or narrow gapped packet distribution).
 There is also a mode for burst packet distribution with a control for the burst rate limit.
 This is for connecting between Crystal Vision and other compatible devices that allow for a reduced transmission delay

-SMPTE ST 2022-7 and ST 2110 flow protection facilitates the dual stream output
+SMPTE ST 2022-7 and ST 2110 video flow protection facilitates the dual stream output

 The keyer processing block provides a main and aux output.
 The aux output shows the final result of the keyer processing (output video), whereas the main output can show different stages of processing (see KEYER section)

-The flow output routing allows selection between Keyer Main and Keyer Aux for each of the two flow outputs.
-For example, Flow Out 1 could be set to Keyer Aux and therefore display the final output video of the keyer processing, whereas setting Flow Out 2 to Keyer Main allows this output to be used to preview different stages of the keyer processing.
-Additionally the Flow Out routing can be set to Flow In 1 to monitor the input flow being used as the background source to the keyer
+The output routing allows selection between Keyer Main and Keyer Aux for each of the two outputs.
+For example, Output 1 could be set to Keyer Aux and therefore display the final output video of the keyer processing, whereas setting Output 2 to Keyer Main allows this output to be used to preview different stages of the keyer processing.
+Additionally the output routing can be set to Input 1 to monitor the input

 WEB PAGE RENDERER